When it comes time to move out, there's often a lot of cleaning involved.

 - Cleaning supplies (disinfectant, multi-purpose cleaner, microfiber towels, mop, vacuum, mop, etc.)

-If going the DIY route, dumpster rental is an excellent option for disposing of large amount of household junk, old furniture, large quantities of paper, etc.
+If going the DIY route, dumpster rental is an excellent option for disposing of large amounts of household junk, old furniture, large quantities of paper, etc.

 Costing $300-$500 on average to rent a dumpster, it's a more cost-effective option than hiring a company to handle the cleanup process for you.